Doctors grow frustrated over COVID-19 denial, misinformation

 MICHIGAN PULMONOLOGIST: Facebook post unleashes his frustration

-For Trunsky, the vaccine pushback grew so intense that he turned to Facebook to describe the ire he confronts on a daily basis at his hospital in Troy, Michigan.
+For Trunsky, the vaccine pushback grew so intense that he turned to Facebook to describe the ire he confronts on a daily basis at Beaumont Hospital in Troy, Michigan.
 The post listed eight encounters he had in the two previous days alone in which COVID-19 patients explained misinformation-fueled reasons for not getting vaccines or made demands for unproven treatments.

 Example No. 5 was a patient who said he’d rather die than take the vaccine.
 Trunsky’s response: “You may get your wish.”